Background Optimization

 With any of the instructions below, you can forward them to your web host or server admin for assistance.
 Please note that a "server admin" is not your WordPress administrator, it is the person/company responsible for operation of the actual server where your WordPress files live.
 Back to our regularly scheduled programming...

-So the first thing I would do is to try and run a sample request from the command line (if you have that sort of access).
+Another thing we can do is to try and run a sample request from the command line (if you have that sort of access).
 Using something like cURL, fetch your homepage from the server itself:

 curl https://www.example.com